NathanaelA/nativescript-sqlite/README.md

 ### Methods
 #### new Sqlite(dbname, callback)
 ##### Parameters
 * dbname: your database name.
+This can be ":memory:" for a memory Database.
+This can be "" for a Temporary Database.
 * (optional) callback (error, db): db is the fully OPEN database object that allows interacting with the db.
 * RETURNS: promise of the DB object